Non-equilibrium dynamics of symmetry-resolved entanglement and entanglement asymmetry: Exact asymptotics in Rule 54: The setup

 \subsection{Space evolution}

-The definitions above completely specify our setup, and by denoting the Hermitian conjugates of time-evolution tensors~\eref{eq:defTETens} with red,\footnote{We note that in our case the red and green tensors are the same, as the model is left-right symmetric, deterministic, and reversible.
+The definitions above completely specify our setup, and we are now able to consider the quantities $Z^{(\pm)}_{\alpha,\vec{\beta}}(l,t)$, given as charged moments (cf.\ \eref{eq:genChargedMomentDef}), where the label $\pm$ refers to either $Q^{(+)}$, or $Q^{(-)}$ in the definition of the charged moment, the initial state is given by~\eref{eq:defSolvableIS}, and the subsystem $A$ has the length $|A|=l$.
+Note that we define the length $|A|$ of the subsystem $A$ to coincide with half of the number of sites in $A$ (i.e.\ the number of sites in $A$ is $2|A|$).
+By denoting the Hermitian conjugates of time-evolution tensors~\eref{eq:defTETens} with red,\footnote{We note that in our case the red and green tensors are the same, as the model is left-right symmetric, deterministic, and reversible.
 However, the formulation with two different colours naturally generalises to a more general setting, therefore we decided to keep the distinction between the two sets of tensors.}

 we are able to represent e.g.\ $Z_{1,\beta}^{(+)}(l,t)$ as shown in Fig.~\ref{fig:Z1beta}.
 The graphical representation of the tensor network suggests that $Z_{1,\beta}^{(+)}$ can be equivalently contracted in \emph{space} rather than in time.
 In particular, we introduce Hilbert space of the \emph{temporal chain} of $2t$ qubits,